v-jaroslav/RISC-V-OS1-Kernel/README.md

 ```

-# How to run it?
+## How to run it?
 If you would like to run this kernel and try it out, you must have two things installed on your machine, `git` and `docker`.

-First you must clone this repository to your machine with `git clone https://github.com/v-jaroslav/RISC-V-OS1-Kernel`
+1. Clone this repository to your machine with `git clone https://github.com/v-jaroslav/RISC-V-OS1-Kernel`

-Second, make sure you are located in the directory of the cloned repository, so just execute `cd RISC-V-OS1-Kernel`
+2. Make sure you are located in the directory of the cloned repository, execute `cd RISC-V-OS1-Kernel`

-Third, build the docker image that will contain all the tools necessary in order to run the kernel, you can do this with the following command `docker build -f .\main.dockerfile --tag risc-v-kernel .`
+3. Build the docker image based on the `dockerfile`, with the command `docker build -f .\main.dockerfile --tag risc-v-kernel .`

-Fourth, start the docker container based on the previously built image, in a way that you can interact with its console `docker run -it risc-v-kernel`
+4. Start the docker container based on the previously built image, such that you can interact with its console `docker run -it risc-v-kernel`

-Fifth, if you want to ever stop the kernel (by stopping QEMU), just press `CTRL + A` and immediatelly after that press `X`
+5. If you want to ever stop the kernel (by stopping QEMU), just press `CTRL + A` and immediatelly after that press `X`

 The docker image you have built, based on that `dockerfile`, contains the necessary cross compilers to compile the code for RISC-V machine.

-And it also contains QEMU (open source machine emulator / virtualizer), through which you can run this kernel.
+It also contains QEMU (open source machine emulator / virtualizer), through which you can run this kernel.

-By default, the tests that I have written will execute, and also the public tests that were used to test this kernel at home while developing it.
+By default, the tests that I have written will execute, and also the public tests (given by faculty) that were used to test this kernel at home while developing it.

 If you want to change that, you have to provide your own `void userMain()` function, preferrably in `project/src/main.cpp`.

-And you will have to comment the one out (or change its signature name) located in: `project/tests/userMain.cpp`
+And you will have to comment out already given definition for such function (or change its name) at `project/tests/userMain.cpp`

-Keep in mind, that this function runs in user level privilege however.
+Keep in mind, that this function runs in user level privilege.
 To access kernel level privilege, you can do so only indirectly through kernel's API.

+In `project/src/main.cpp` you can also comment the `KernelTests::run_tests();` line to disable my own tests, it is located in `void main()` function.